Media Studies classes for exchange students

 Alternatively, you can submit your ‘classic’ Learning Agreement via email.
 If possible, send us your Learning Agreement as word file (doc, docx).

-Mail to: internationalspam prevention@mewi.uni-tuebingen.de
+Mail to: international @mewi.uni-tuebingen.de